jpmar327/JP-Projects/mouse-wiggle/README.md

 1. **Clone the Repository**: Run `git clone https://github.com/jpmar327/JP-Projects.git`
 2. **Install Dependencies**: Navigate to the project directory and run `npm install`.
 3. **Run the Application**: Use `npm start` to launch the application.

-## Contribution
-Feel free to open issues or submit pull requests if you would like to contribute!

-## License
-This project is licensed under the MIT License.